josdejong/mathjs/types/EXPLANATION.md

 The over all structure is:

 - The library exports the core function `create` which creates a MathJS instance and returns `MathJsInstance`.
 - Mathjs has a special function `chain`, which allows you to use the functions in a chained way, like `chain(2).add(3).done()`.
 The function `chain` returns an interface `MathJsChain`, which contains all mathjs functions and constants as a method.
-Unlike the static function, the methods are defined with the chain object `this` as first argument.
+Unlike the static functions, these methods are defined with the chain instance `this` as first argument.
 - The library exports collections with factory functions of all functions and their dependencies.
 To create an instance of the function `add`, one can do `create(addDependencies)` for example.
 To import all functions, one can do `create(all)`.
 - The library also returns a static instance, which can directly be used like `import { add } from 'mathjs'`.